demogitjava/webshop/README.md

 have to edit the  path in

 Database Table PRODCUTS
+-> column // IMAGE

-index.html search "imagecardproduct" if you would like to edit File size w 400 h 250
+in index.html search "imagecardproduct" if you would like to edit File size w 400 h 250

 <br/>